What is Colombia known for?

 This vast, 150-square-kilometer protected area in the north of Colombia has stunning beaches and a thick rainforest that you can explore on your own.

 However, I recommend not leaving the trails, for you may get lost, and the cell phone signal might not be the best to help you out.
-Also, there are wild animals, such as jaguars, alligators, and snakes, so it’s best to keep on the track.
+Also, there are wild animals, such as jaguars, alligators, and snakes, so it’s best to keep on track.

 13# Multi-day hike to the Lost City